mik-spe/VideoGameProgramming_Final/README.md

 # Video Game Programming
 # Final

-# This program is a game called "Night Light".
+# This program is a game called "Night Light" where the player has to maintain & get glowsticks
+# as they find their way to the "goal" (room of light) without their glowstick count reaching 0 from
+# getting scared from shadow obstacles.

 # How to Play: